"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “If you call me Superman again, you’ll learn just how serious I can be.”

-Next door, Takis came outside lugging a case of water bottles in each hand.
-He dropped them heavily on a table and went back inside.
+Next door, Takis came outside lugging a case of plastic-wrapped water bottles in each hand.
+He dropped them heavily on a table and went back for more.

 “So you hand out sandwiches and they give them water, is that the system?”
 Nick asked Athina.